mrimann/jenkins-monitor/README.md

 Why
 -------

-It's very important to radiate build status on jenkins(passively).
+It's very important to radiate build status on jenkins (passively).
 So that everybody in the team can just raise your head a little bit and take a look at the builds on screen(it could be in big TV),whether it is red/blue/green.
 Also it borrows very similar metaphor from Test Driven Development rhythm.
-Red color box means that build is failed, someonebody in the team may need to take a look at it;Green means "yep, success";Blue means that build currently is building; Grey means that build is aborted or disabled.
+Red color box means that build is failed, someonebody in the team may need to take a look at it; Green means "yep, success"; Blue means that build currently is building; Grey means that build is aborted or disabled.

+The initial screen that (https://github.com/tuo "tuo") has created looked like this:

 ![Prototype](http://farm7.static.flickr.com/6037/6328931162_042f2c1d09_z.jpg "Optional title")